chris-short/devopsish.com/content/post/087/index.md

 [VPN-less Authentication with Google IAP, K8s, and Ambassador](https://www.asimov.io/blog/2018/8/3/vpn-less-authentication-with-google-iap-k8s-and-ambassador)

-[Configuring Google’s Pixelbook to Contribute to Go](https://hackernoon.com/configuring-googles-pixelbook-to-contribute-to-go-2be955c21936): Daniela Petruzalek is a genius.
+[Configuring Google's Pixelbook to Contribute to Go](https://hackernoon.com/configuring-googles-pixelbook-to-contribute-to-go-2be955c21936): Daniela Petruzalek is a genius.

 [Quick Guide to Automating TLS Endpoints in Kubernetes](https://www.rookout.com/quick_guide_to_automating_tls_endpoints_in_kubernetes/)